KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 ## MIT License

-Copyright (c) 2022 Francesco Witte, Karim Schawky, Mathias Hofmann
+Copyright (c) 2022 Francesco Witte, Karim Shawky, Mathias Hofmann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal